 Equally informative is the Neanderthal body itself.
 Written into Neanderthal bones is a wealth of clues not just about what they looked like but also how they lived.
 Bones record traces of the things that happen over an individual’s lifetime: growth, aging, injuries or illnesses sustained, or muscles gained.
 If enough of a skeleton is preserved, it can be used to determine an individual’s sex and approximate age at the time of death.
 Chemical analysis of bones can tell us the elevation at which an individual lived and/or the type of diet they likely ate.
 Teeth can reveal something about diet and health.
 Fossil specimens can reveal intimate details like whether an individual was right- or left-handed, how they dealt with physical pain, or how their voice might have sounded.

 This series of columns will lead readers on a head-to-toe tour of the Neanderthal body, one body part (and one story) at a time.
 I’ll be your tour guide, walking you through the research and methods that have unlocked each piece of this Paleolithic puzzle.
 From tiny Neanderthal brain cells to the heel bone, we will reassemble the pieces of one of our closest ancient relatives.

 This column is part of an ongoing series about the Neanderthal body: a head-to-toe tour.
-Check out other articles in the series (The Neanderthal Brain—Clues About Cognition, The Neanderthal Throat—Did Neanderthals Speak?; The Neanderthal Arm—Hints About Handedness; The Neanderthal Diet—From Teeth to Guts); Neanderthal Bones: Signs of Their Sex Lives) and stay tuned for more.
+Check out other articles in the series (The Neanderthal Brain—Clues About Cognition; The Neanderthal Throat—Did Neanderthals Speak?; The Neanderthal Arm—Hints About Handedness; The Neanderthal Diet—From Teeth to Guts); Neanderthal Bones: Signs of Their Sex Lives) and stay tuned for more.